ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

-When translating the *C* code to the *Rust* code that follows those strict *Rust* rules, some mysterious issues might be addressed silently when transforming the code into a stricter structure (we pray 🙂).
+When translating the *C* code to the *Rust* code that follows those strict *Rust* rules, some mysterious issues might be addressed silently when transforming the code into a stricter structure (we pray 🙂 | _update: I've confrimed some crashes stop after Rust backend is on the right track_).

 The code would need to be refactored at some point anyway.
 *Rust* seems to be the best choice for refactoring the library at this time.